rrumale/machine-learning-live-labs/oml4r-temp-rajeev/introduction/introduction.md

 Data scientists and broader R users can take advantage of the R ecosystem on data managed by Oracle Database.
 R provides a suite of software packages for data manipulation, graphics, statistical functions, and machine learning algorithms.
 Oracle Machine Learning for R extends R’s capabilities through three primary areas: transparent access and manipulation of database data from R, in-database machine learning algorithms, ease of deployment using embedded R execution.

-Watch the video below on introduction to Oracle Machine Learning for Python.

-[] (youtube:lR08bM8QkNE)

 ### Objectives

 In this lab, you will: